 Is it necessary to book the entrance at the monuments?

-We strongly suggest, even for a few people, to book the cumulative ticket for the Basilica of San Vitale.
-If you are a group for the reservation you must write to info@ravennamosaici.it.
-For a few people you can book here: https://www.ravennamosaici.it/biglietteria-online/.
+It is not mandatory, but we strongly suggest booking the combined ticket in advance, even for a few people.
+If you are a group, you can write to info@ravennamosaici.it to book.
+For a few people, you can book here: https://www.ravennamosaici.it/biglietteria-online/.

 Where are the tourist information offices?